CHILDREN'S FORMATION AT ST. MARK'S

 Once the story is finished, the children are asked a series of “I wonder” questions… prompting them to express what they saw, and what the story means to them.
 After this session, all are invited to work with a choice of retelling the story using the figures (or they may chose another story that they have already heard), or they may choose an art medium (watercolors, markers, crayons) to express their feelings in a drawing or painting.
 In addition, children are also allowed to “set the altar” (a small table) using the labeled vessels, candles, linens and other elements.

 Under the supervision of a teacher, they learn the proper names of each piece and their purpose.
 This serves as a pre-training introduction to becoming an acolyte!
 At the end of the session, the children clean up their own space, roll up their mats neatly and return them to their designated place.
 Teachers give them a special blessing as they leave the room.

-Until we can meet in person again, our Sunday School lessons will be available each Sunday at 10:45am on our Facebook page.
+During our time away, our Sunday School lessons were available each Sunday at 10:45am on our Facebook page.
 You can also revisit each lesson here.
 Just click on the link and enjoy!